loopandlearn/news/docs/edition/2025-10-15.md

 ## Halloween Candy Carb Counts

-[Here’s a handy chart](https://www.breakthrought1d.org/wp-content/uploads/2020/09/Halloween-candy-carb-counts.pdf) from our friends at Breakthrough T1D (previously JDRF) to help with dosing for seasonal yummies.
+Our friends at Breakthrough T1D created this helpful guide to [“Celebrating Halloween with type 1 diabetes”]https://www.breakthrought1d.org/news-and-updates/celebrating-halloween-with-type-1-diabetes/).
+They have great tips and carb-counting guides.

 Trick or Treat!

 - - -